-Those involved in the appeal process can expect the Board to follow legislated requirements.
+Those who make an appeal can expect the Board to follow legislated requirements.
 The Board will follow its RPP and policies unless special circumstances warrant a departure from the RPP or policies.

 The Board will continue to refine and, if necessary, change its policies over time.
 Any changes made to this handbook will be published on the Board's website.